Genaker/laragento/README.md

 # Laragento LAravel MAgento Micro services

-Magento 2 has legacy outdated code based on Zend Framework 1 with realy ugly ORM.
+Magento 2 has legacy code based on abandoned Zend Framework 1 with realy ugly ORM on top of outdated Zend_DB.
+Zend_DB even not hte latest version.

 This repo is a collection of Model classes that allows you to get data directly from a Magento 2 database using modern **ORM**.